Transition to Nursing Course

 Like the traditional nursing program, the admissions process requires that an applicant be registered as a student of Montgomery College.
 If you are not currently a student, you must submit a Montgomery College application and registration fee declaring Pre-Nursing as your major.
-Applicants must submit all official transcripts to the Office of Enrollment Services.
-If your transcripts are from a foreign institution then they will need to be evaluated and approved (PDF, ) by Montgomery College.
+Applicants must submit all official transcripts to the Office of Records and Registration.
+If your transcripts are from a foreign institution then they will need to be evaluated by an external international transcript vendor, then approved (PDF, ) by Montgomery College.

 Prerequisite Course Work

 The following courses are prerequisites for application to the Transition to Nursing course:

 - BIOL 150: Principles of Biology I *